Lamer87/Space_Engineers_DLC_unlocker/README.md

 - ***Notes***:

-  - If you want to edit the dlc files by yourself, be careful because with each update small changes are made in almost all the previous files, so it is NOT enough to just edit the file added by the last dlc.

-  - I will update the unlocker when needed (new major releases).

   - Skins cannot be unlocked, as they use a different method.

+  - If you want to edit dlc files, be careful because with each update there are probably small changes to the previous ones, so it is NOT enough to edit only the latest dlc file.

 [<img src="https://i.ibb.co/h7hwpbn/Empty-png.png" width="10"/>](https://github.com/Lamer87/Space_Engineers_DLC_unlocker)